 - Excision: Skin cancers, large or small, can be removed surgically—the cancer is cut out and the area is then stitched during an operation.
-More serious cases of cancer that have spread (or metastasized) to other areas of the body are treated this way.

 - Medications: There are several medications available now for basal cell cancer that is inoperable and squamous cell cancer of the skin that has spread to other parts of the body.
 They are not used for routine skin cancers, which represent the vast majority of skin cancers that are diagnosed.

 How can you minimize your risk of skin cancer?

 - Apply a high-SPF sunscreen (30 or higher).

 - Reapply sunscreen every two hours or more frequently when swimming or perspiring.

 - Wear a wide-brimmed hat to shade your face.